SHP-Robotics/SHPLib/docs/advanced-concepts/computer-vision.md

 ## Machine Learning Approach

 In general, ML-based vision models take a lot of processing power and tend to be inconsistent if not trained properly.
-However, they are capable of detecting objects from various different perspectives and are helpful at detecting cargo.
+However, they are capable of detecting objects from various different perspectives and are helpful for detecting cargo.

 ### Object Detection with TensorFlow Lite/Vuforia